 From skin pigmentation to enlarged pores, acne scarring and saggy skin, medical laser treatments seem to have your skin woes all covered.
 While the benefits of lasers have garnered rave reviews and gained an ever enlarging fan base in recent years, one shouldn’t undermine or be oblivious to potential adverse side effects that can cause more harm than good to the skin.
 So before you say ‘yes to a zap’, here’s a rundown of the dos and don’ts you ought to take note to make sure you’re on the right track.

 It is of course important to establish a trusting doctor-patient relationship, but one should not undergo laser treatments without first finding out details about it.
 Different kinds of lasers are use to treat different types of skin condition for optimal outcome.
 It is certainly not a “one for all” kind of situation, and treatment will have to be individually tailored to give the best results.For instance, skin pigmentation alone comes in many different forms and response to treatment will vary with regards to the type of lasers employed.
-If the clinic offers only ONE singular type of Pigment Laser, treatment for some targeted pigmented skin woes will bound to be suboptimal.
+If the clinic offers only ONE singular type of laser, treatment for some targeted pigmented skin woes will bound to be suboptimal.
+Same goes for doctors’ recommendations, if their practice only has a few options, then their recommendations are likely to revolve around these few options.

 To understand this, one must first grasp the underlying concept of laser therapy.
 Unlike say oral antibiotics or surgical excision, lasers themselves do not directly treat the presenting skin issues such as melasma or acne scarring.
 Instead, they cause “controlled injury” to the skin and jumpstart the innate mechanism of skin repair and rejuvenation for the eventual outcome.
 The beneficial effects of most lasers are cumulative by nature, and statistically speaking, appreciable results are visible after an average of 5 to 6 sessions done at regular intervals.